-Table 9.3 .
-Desk Review Verification Items ----------- -------- -------- -------------- -------
+Table 9.3.
+Desk Review V /erification Items -------------------------- --------------------

-Verification Items Section of FPP Apply Professional Judgment?
-1. Attestation of Title verification body must conduct a review to Yes 2.
+Verification Items Section of FP Apply Professional Judgment?
+1. Attestation of Title Proof that a signed Attestation of Title is on file at the Reserve for the dates of the verification period.
+In addition to reviewing this form, the verification body must conduct a review to confirm ownership and claims to GHG reductions/removals that have occurred over the verification period.
+3.7 Yes 2.
 Attestation of Regulatory Compliance Proof that a signed Attestation of Regulatory Compliance form is on file with the Reserve for the reporting period.
-In addition to reviewing this form, the verification body must perform a risk- Yes
+In addition to reviewing this form, the verification body must perform a risk- based assessment to confirm the statements made by the Project Operator in the Attestation of Regulatory Compliance form.
+3.8 Yes

-Verification Items Section of FPP Apply Professional Judgment?
+Verification Items Section of FP Apply Professional Judgment?
 3. Attestation of Voluntary Implementation Proof that a signed Attestation of Voluntary Implementation form is on file with the Reserve for the reporting period.
 Required for every reporting period for Improved Forest Management projects, and for initial reporting periods only for Avoided Conversion projects.
 3.3 No 4.
 Maintenance of Standing Live Carbon Pool No decrease has occurred in the Project Area's standing live carbon stocks over any ten-year consecutive period not accounted for by allowable exceptions.
 3.9.3 No 5.
-Estimates of Actual Onsite Carbon Stocks timates of al Onsite Reported onsite carbon stocks are within expected bounds given reported harvest, growth, and disturbance effects since the prior reporting 6, Appendix B 6.
-Estimates of Actual Carbon in Harvested Wood Products The reported amount of wood that has been delivered to mills over the reporting period is consistent with reported harvest levels, and the amount of carbon expected to be transferred to wood products and stored over the long-term (100 years) has been calculated correctly, per the requirements in Section 6 and Appendix B (see Section 9.3.7 for further verification guidance). he reporting period is d harvest levels, and the cted to be transferred to red over the long-term alculated correctly, per ction 6 and Appendix B 7.
+Estimates of Actual Onsite Carbon Stocks Reported onsite carbon stocks are within expected bounds given reported harvest, growth, and disturbance effects since the prior reporting period.
+6, Appendix B Yes 6.
+Estimates of Actual Carbon in Harvested Wood Products The reported amount of wood that has been delivered to mills over the reporting period is consistent with reported harvest levels, and the amount of carbon expected to be transferred to wood products and stored over the long-term (100 years) has been calculated correctly, per the requirements in Section 6 and Appendix B (see Section 9.3.7 for further verification guidance).
+6, Appendix B Yes 7.
 Quantification of Primary Effect Calculations for the Primary Effect are complete and accurate for both onsite carbon stocks and harvested wood products.
 6 No 8.
 Quantification of Secondary Effects Calculations for quantifying Secondary Effects are complete and accurate.
 6.1.6, 6.2.5 No 9.
-Reversal Determination (avoidable or unavoidable) has been properly Yes No
+Reversal Determination If a reversal has occurred, the type of reversal (avoidable or unavoidable) has been properly identified.
+7.3 Yes 10.
+Reversal Risk Rating Reversal risk rating is the same used since the previous site visit verification.
+Appendix A No